Michael H. Decker: Post-government

-Decker is the Director, Intelligence and Security Programs at Operational Intelligence, LLC, an Avantus Federal company.
+Decker is the Director, Intelligence and Security Programs at Operational Intelligence, LLC, a QinetiQ-US company.

 Earlier Decker served as the Director, Marine Forces Programs and a Senior International/Defense Research Analyst, at the RAND Corporation and a Senior Fellow at the Institute for Defense Analyses.

 Decker has served as a Defense Counterintelligence and Security Agency-approved Outside Director for SDL Government and as a Director for the Intelligence and National Security Alliance (INSA).
 He has also served on the AFCEA Intelligence Committee.